Indaym/Web-Indaym/docs/installation.md

  * [node.js] [1]
  * [npm] [2] ([video tutorial (fr)] [4])
  * [typings] [3]

     npm come with node, so don't worry

 # How to install the project

-You have one things to do:
+You have one thing to do:

    > npm install

     if this command is too long to write in the terminal, this is the equivalent:

       npm i

 # Build the project

 #### prod
    > npm run build:prod

 #### development
    > npm run build:dev